Domestic abuse typically involves:

 - Are you or your children scared or upset?

 Step 3: Act

 If the situation is urgent, visible injury is evident or children are at risk, phone 999 or Somerset County Council’s Children’s Services (0300 123 2224)

 Always complete the Domestic Abuse risk assessment (DASH) even if the victim is not in immediate danger to help inform your decision and determine escalation routes.
 If the DASH scores 14 points or more this is considered high risk and should be referred for a Multi-Agency Risk Assessment Conference (MARAC).
-If a lower score is reached, professional judgement may be applied by speaking directly to the MARAC Coordinator who will consider the referral.
+If a lower score is reached, professional judgement may be applied by speaking directly to the Somerset Integrated Domestic Abuse Service who will consider the referral.
 Discuss with your MARAC representative for more support.
 Ensure the victim knows about sources of help and support that are available.

 Key points to remember